paysdoc/ES6TypeScript/README.md

 Sometimes we don't necessarily expect a parameter.
 Now we can use the optional parameter.

 ####Rest param.
-Create a greetMany function that will iterate through a list of people and greet them by name.
+Create a greetMany method that will iterate through a list of people and greet them by name.
 Instead of expecting a list as param, we want to implement the rest param.

 ```javascript